The Ultimate Guide to Deep Water Culture Raft Boards

 While food-safe polystyrene and polyethylene are the most common choices, some growers experiment with bamboo, treated wood, or recycled plastics.
 However, ensure the material is water-resistant, non-toxic, and won’t leach harmful chemicals into the nutrient solution.

-other useful sites related to deep water culture raft boards
+Other useful sites related to deep water culture raft boards

 - Deep Water Culture Raft Boards | The Aquaponic Source